Estimating Higher-Order Mixed Memberships via the $\ell_{2,\infty}$ Tensor Perturbation Bound: Main Results

 \subsection{Key Tool: $\ell_{2,\infty}$ Tensor Perturbation Bound}

 In this section we introduce the new $\ell_{2,\infty}$ tensor perturbation bound, which serves as a key tool for developing the main results of this paper.
 Other $\ell_{2,\infty}$ bounds for HOOI in this setting have not appeared in the literature to the best of our knowledge.
 Unlike the matrix SVD, HOOI (\cref{al:tensor-power-iteration}) is an iterative algorithm that proceeds by updating the estimates at each iteration.
 Therefore, analyzing the output of HOOI requires carefully tracking the interplay between noise and estimation error at each iteration as a function of the spectral properties of the underlying tensor.
+We further discuss our proof techniques in \cref{sec:proofoverview}.

 In what follows, recall we define the \emph{incoherence} of a tensor $\mathcal{T}$ as the smallest number $\mu_0$ such that

 By way of example, for a $p\times p \times p$ tensor $\mathcal{T}$, observe that when $\mathcal{T}$ contains only one large nonzero entry, it holds that $\mu_0 = \sqrt{p}$, whereas when $\mathcal{T}$ is the tensor with constant entries, it holds that $\mu_0 = 1$.
 Consequently, $\mu_0$ can be understood as a measure of ``spikiness'' of the underlying tensor, with larger values of $\mu_0$ corresponding to more ``spiky'' $\mathcal{T}$.